alhumaw/NSACodebreaker/README.md

 {diagserver} 2023/10/09 04:53:41.071941 Starting connection timer...
 ```

 Proceeding with this challenge past this point requires **a lot** of trial and error.
-After playing wtih it for some time, I found that the server only accepts HTTP POST requests to a directory named _/diagnostics_.
+After playing with it for some time, I found that the server only accepts HTTP POST requests to a directory named _/diagnostics_.

 After finding the directory, I found that the server kept telling me that it required a command response with every status update: